-This week photographer Jeroen De Wandel graces our feed.
+Photographer Jeroen De Wandel shares his practice process and influences.
 His work is an interpretation of the Buddhist artistic principle of ensō where the spirit is free to create irrespective of its human body confine.
 De Wandel really achieves this in a beautiful meandering account of ephemeral day-to-day observations captured in photography.
 His work, although depicting very abstract elements, is totally finite in what it's trying to translate to an audience.
 He performs ensō with his camera as the brush and paint and his images the full circle stroke.